stephen-bunn/torvend/README.rst

 Usage
 -----

-Search for torrents in your own applications...
+| Search for torrents in your own applications...
+| Read about more complex usage in the `documentation <https://torvend.readthedocs.io/en/latest/>`_

 .. code-block:: python